wrecks-code/SimpleMonitorControlTray/README.md

 # SimpleMonitorControlTray

+Older flat TVs which can be easily used as a optional monitor in Windows.
+However, the TV cannot detect if it's receiving a signal and therefore doesn't turn on by itself.
+If you have any windows on the turned off TV you can't access them easily without opening the Windows Settings.

-SimpleMonitorControlTray is a small Python program that allows you to easily enable and disable a specified monitor using MultiMonitorTool.exe.
+SimpleMonitorControlTray is a small Python program that tries to solve this problem by letting you to easily enable and disable a specified monitor using MultiMonitorTool.exe.
 Simply click the icon in the system tray to toggle the monitor state.

 ## Features

-- Toggle the state of a specified monitor with a single click.
+- Toggle the state of a specified monitor/TV with a single click.
 - Save monitor layout that will be restored when enabling a monitor (to keep orientation, positioning, etc.)

 Monitor turned on: <br>